abc123def456168/edmMusic_magentaLibrary/README.md

 ## Further Developments:
-  - A larger dataset to include more artists, and more and longer training on larger dataset.
+  - A larger dataset to include more artists and sonds, and more and longer training on said larger dataset.